Commentary by Ray Rasmussen

 I can’t know how Coats came to associate a visual experience from a time on a lake with his schoolyard memoir.
 Because I’m a canoeist, I can easily place myself in his haiku’s setting.
 Rocks and logs on lake bottoms are most often viewed through murky water.
 Even in crystal clear rivers and lakes, stones beneath the surface – go by in a blur.
 And often when I’m canoeing, I’m musing about experiences, snippets of this and that – mind noise some call it – all carried forward for reasons the subconscious mind only knows and all suffering time’s change of sharpness into blurred images.

-For me, the haiku serves as an apt metaphor for the way memory works, always a blur, nothing sharp, yet each stone hidden in the depths of memory is somehow significant, each returning in blurred focus for a moment, and then the mind sweeps it past to the next blurred stone.
-Despite Heraclitus’ oft-quoted statement “You could not step twice into the same river,” we can and do return to these unpleasant and, for that matter, even pleasant blurs of experiences many times.
+For me, the haiku serves as an apt metaphor for the way memory works, always a blur, nothing sharp, yet each stone hidden in the depths of memory is somehow significant, each returning in blurred focus for a moment, and then the mind sweeps past to the next blurred stone.
+The mind is being portrayed as a collection of stones softened and blurred with debris and time.
+We return to both unpleasant and, for that matter, even pleasant blurs of experiences, many times.

-Of course, one can’t be certain of the writer’s intent in either storyline or haiku or linkage between the two.
-After all, a haiku is the most succinct of the world’s poems, and when coupled with prose that is itself, haiku-like or free-verse-like, the piece is akin to prose or free verse poetry filled with images, and not necessarily telling us what to make of them.
+Of course, one can’t be certain of the writer’s intent in either prose storyline or haiku or linkage between the two.
+After all, a haiku is the most succinct of the world’s poems, and when coupled with prose that is itself, haiku-like (or free-verse-like), the piece filled with images, and in good “show” images, not “tells,” informing us what to make of them.

 This title is straightforward.
 It provides an orientation which is that the haibun is about a witness or witnessing something.
-One expects the link between title, prose and haiku will become clear through reading the piece.
+One expects the link between title, prose and haiku will become clear through reading the piece and it did.
+The boy was both involved by simply being present and he was a witness.

-Coat’s statements get more precise at he moves through paragraphs 1 to 3.
-The first paragraph is about vague general memories followed by a statement (a tell) about memory:
+Coat’s memories get more precise as he moves through paragraphs 1 to 3.
+The first paragraph is about vague general memories – in a sense, they’re tells or thoughts about memories:

 I cannot remember the splash of a fish at dusk,